RSR Interviews an Antibodies CEO

 * Cancers Already Being Successfully Treated: People suffer from more than 100 major types of cancer.
 And while antibody treatment has resulted in some relatively rare autoimmune or other negative and even lethal side effects, the much more common positive treatment experiences range in degree, from stopping further tumor growth, to actually shrinking tumors, to major remission, and even to apparent cure.
 The types of cancer already being successfully treated with immunotherapy, using either the inhibitor or the re-targeting approach, include:

 - Lung cancer (non-small cell with 30-50% response rates as of Feb.
 2017)

 - Lymph node cancer

 - Bladder (urothelial) cancer

 (Please don't hesitate to email updates to this list to Bob@rsr.org.)

-* Handy List of Targeted Antibodies Trials, Success Stories, and RSR Broadcasts: The public awareness of the current revolution is cancer antibody treatment should explode from the 2015 to the end of 2017.
+* Targeted Antibodies Trials, Success Stories, News, and RSR Broadcasts: The public awareness of the current revolution is cancer antibody treatment should explode from the 2015 to the end of 2017.
 As with all medicines, patients respond with great variability.
 However, the following results and ongoing trials though are greatly encouraging:

 - 2017: Reported by the London Telegraph, "Terminal cancer patients in complete remission after one gene therapy treatment", Of 101 patients suffering in advanced stages aggressive Non-Hodgkin lymphoma, 36% were still in complete remission at six months with 80% seeing cancerous cells shrink by at least half!